-We'll only ask you to provide these contact details the first time you apply to us online.
+We'll only ask you to provide this information the first time you apply to us online.
 If you decide to make another application to us, these details will already be filled in on the online application form for you to review and update if you need to.